-9. Day 5 Friday AM: The Oracles of Promise: Chapters 30-33
+Day 5 Friday AM: The Oracles of Promise: Chapters 30-33

 Read these chapters and try to get a sense of the whole.
 Concentrate on 31:31-34.
-Use a concordance to explore the key phrases "new covenant," and "I will put the law in their minds and write it on their hearts." https://www.blueletterbible.org/search/dictionary/viewtopic.cfm?topic=IT0002247
+Use a concordance to explore the key phrases "new covenant," and "I will put the law in their minds and write it on their hearts."
 What is the New Covenant?
-Compare Brueggemann's position regarding the traditional Christian interpretation of the new covenant with that of Achtemeier or Kidner and one of the more modern political readings cited below.
+Compare Brueggemann's position regarding the traditional Christian interpretation of the new covenant with that of Achtemeier and Kidner.